A Sunday message for those whose church service was canceled due to the coronavirus

 RALEIGH (WTVD) -- Church services this Sunday were canceled for many people in the Triangle due to the spread of coronavirus.

-So Pastor Andy Thompson of World Overcomers Christian Church in RTP is bringing you a virtual message.
+So Dr. Dumas Harshaw from the First Baptist Church Raleigh is bringing you a virtual message.

 Watch his message in the video above.